subizhangg/new_blog/_posts/2017-1-22-What-Does-Rolling-Stone-Greatest-500-Albums-List-Look-Like.md

 ##### **60's: A prosperous decade of diverse genres co-existence**

 During 50's, only three genres (rock, jazz and blue) were lively in the list.
-Then a bunch of genres suddenly sprouted in 70s, such as techno, soul, folk and Country.
+Then a bunch of genres suddenly sprouted in 70s, such as techno, soul, folk and country.
 The popularity of soul became a main feature in that age.

 ##### **70's: Rock Music Heyday**